Please wait whilst your request is being processed...

 Subjects

-Animal rights should be legally provided for
+Animal rights should be legally provided for.

-Collective neglect of animal rights
+Collective neglect of animal rights.

-Killing animals is not always necessary
+Killing animals is not always necessary.

 Is Industrial farming a form of pointless violence?

-Animal rights not yet provided for
+Animal rights are not yet provided for

-It is important that animal rights are provided for legally, which is not the case yet.
+Our way of dealing with animals has consequences far from usIt is important that animal rights are provided for legally, which is not the case yet.
 As long as the animal rights movement cannot actively and legally enforce improvements, it is very difficult to help animals in factory farming or to have it banned altogether.
 Not enough people realize that it may be important to be able to legally set limits to the way cattle farms are managed.
-Acknowledging the intrinsic value of animals and their right to well-being is not enough to get cattle farmers to do more than just make sure their animals are fed properly.
+Acknowledging the intrinsic value of animals and their right to well-being is not enoughto get cattle farmers to do more than just make sure their animals are fed properly.
 Some things that unfortunately cattle farmers cannot be obliged to do is make sure animals don't get bored and that they are given the opportunity to display their natural behavior.
+Respecting animals is a voluntary act, and it is important that people do it out of free will.
+Click here to see what you can do to prevent animal suffering.
+We think that animal abuse can be prevented by setting limits for ourselves and for others in the way we treat animals.

 The collective silence surrounding the violation of animal rights

-If by the violation of animal rights we mean "eating meat from industrial farms or keeping animals in small cages", then the percentage of people not really considerate of animals may be as high as 95%.
+If violation of animal rights would mean "eating meat from industrial farms or keeping animals in small cages", then the percentage of people not really considerate of animals may be as high as 95%.
 This high percentage coincides with the observation that so few people are dedicated to the well-being of animals in industrial farming.
 Most people think they might lose something by taking animal rights seriously: it will cost them more money and effort and they will have to admit that they have not been doing the right thing before.
 This is not easy and attractive.
+Unlike in the struggle for equal rights between black and white and between men and women, animals cannot directly call man to account on the injustice done to them.
+Like the emancipation of man, the emancipation of animals is a development that needs to take place inside people's minds.
+Man must free himself from the arrogance that he is better than an animal, that animal interests do not matter and that he does not have to concern himself with them.
+Responsible eating and buying habits do not have to have financial consequences, because what we need to achieve is a decrease in meat consumption and fairer prices for ecological meat for people who do still want to eat meat.
+The opposite effects will balance each other.

 Situations in which man kills animals